an1604/ANAC/README.md

 5. **Concession Value Determination**: Finally, we translate probabilistic insights into actionable concession strategies, dynamically adjusting our offers based on evolving negotiation dynamics.
 By harnessing the power of real-time learning, we ensure that our agent remains agile and responsive throughout the negotiation process, maximizing the likelihood of favorable outcomes.

-## Conclusion

-In conclusion, our refined agent strategy represents a culmination of innovative thinking, strategic foresight, and meticulous execution.
-By embracing a dynamic learning approach grounded in Bayesian principles, we equip our agent with the tools and insights necessary to navigate the complexities of negotiation with confidence and agility.
-As we embark on the ANAC 2024 competition, we remain steadfast in our commitment to excellence, poised to demonstrate the efficacy of our strategy on the global stage.